kserve/modelmesh-serving/docs/predictors/setup-storage.md

 EOF
 ```

+After applying the new configuration, the `modelmesh-serving` deployment might get updated and the serving runtime pods may get restarted.

 ### 4. Deploy a new Inference Service

-In order to use the model from the PVC, we need to set the storage parameter of the predictor
+In order to use the model from the PVC, we need to set the `storage` `parameters` of the predictor
 as `type: pvc` and `name: my-models-pvc` like this:

 ```shell